 • Allow anyone to trace the plastic back to its extraction site and view its onward journey

 • Create a level of transparency that enables customers to trust that their purchases really help make an ocean, river, or lake, cleaner from plastic waste

 For The Hidden Sea, this means we prove our claims to the highest international standards.

 How much money goes to removing ocean waste plastic?

-The cost stated on the Resea Project website to remove 1 kilo of plastic from the world’s oceans and recycle it, is €8.
-So, every time we sell one 6-bottle case of wine, we remove 1 kilo of plastic, which is equivalent to 60 water bottles.
-Everything we do is quantifiable—not only for our consumers—but for our retail partners as well.
+The cost stated on the Resea Project website to remove 1 kilo of plastic from the ocean is €8.
+So, every time we sell one 6-bottle case of wine, we remove 1 kilo of plastic, which is equivalent (in weight) to 60 water bottles.
+Everything we do is quantifiable, and verifiable—not only for our consumers—but for our retail partners as well.

 You can see our progress HERE

 Once ReSea Project removes the plastic, they weigh it and take it to local waste banks.
 These waste banks operate under the governing environmental authority in the district.